supertommy/mean-boilerplate/README.md

 ```$ grunt default```

 This will run the ```default``` Grunt task.
 The ```default``` task will run JSHint, Nodeunit, Karma, and build the index file for the front-end based on the ```index.tpl.html``` file.
-It will then continously watch for file changes and run JSHint and the unit tests.
+It will then continously watch for file changes and run JSHint and the unit tests after each change.

 Any changes to the back-end code will also result in an automatic restart of the server.

-So all you need to do is make changes, save, watch the console output, and then try out your changes.
+All you need to do is make changes, save, watch the console output, and then try out your changes.
 No need to rebuild or restart the server manually!

 ## Project Structure

 ```
 mean-boilerplate/
-  |- api/             (the back-end)
+  |- api/             (back-end controllers)
   |- build/           (where builds are placed)
   |- node_modules/    (packages installed by npm)
   |- public/          (the AngularJS front-end)